 Perhaps the most bizarre clarification in the statement was concerning IDS’ claim that housing benefit expenditure had increased 50 per cent in real terms over the past five years.
 Mr Alexander’s letter pointed out that this was clearly not the case.

 Rather than apologising for yet another error in his statistics, IDS merely ‘confirms’ housing benefit has increased 50 per cent in real terms over the ten year period between 2000/2001 – 2010/2011, double the time period that he had previously claimed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.